metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/01-my-first-candy-machine-part2.md

 </AccordionItem>
 </Accordion>

-## Clone metaplex-foundation/js-examples
+## Clone connect-wallet example
-As a foundation, we will be using the metaplex-foundation/js-examples repository which contains multiple examples of how to use the JS SDK.
+As a base, we will be using the metaplex-foundation/js-examples repository which contains multiple examples of how to use the JS SDK.
+Since we want to interact with a users Wallet we will use the `connect-wallet` example:

 1. clone https://github.com/metaplex-foundation/js-examples
 2. `cd connect-wallet` run `npm install`
-3. `npm run dev` to test if it runs
+3. `npm run dev` to test if everything is set up correctly

-4.
+## Add mint function

 *Coming soon…*